For those who appreciate classical music and architecture...

 Established in 2008, the Candlewood Farm Arts Foundation has a dual mission: to foster appreciation of live chamber music and support the study of early Connecticut vernacular architecture ––especially barns!

-CFAF awards grants to performing artists, composers and chamber music groups at home and abroad, as well as notable music festivals and symposia including: The Columbus State University Classical Guitar Symposium (Columbus, GA) and The Sauble Beach International Guitar Festival (Ontario, Canada).
+Since its inception in 2008, CFAF has been awarding grants to performing artists, composers and chamber music groups at home and abroad, as well as notable music festivals and symposia including: The Columbus State University Classical Guitar Symposium (Columbus, GA) and The Sauble Beach International Guitar Festival (Ontario, Canada).
 The foundation also encourages and supports artist-led initiatives such as Exponential Ensemble, a New York-based collaborative chamber music ensemble that delivers interactive educational programs to schools, enabling students to use music as a way to connect with mathematics, science and literacy.

 In June 2018, CFAF held its inaugural Solstice Symposium, an annual event promoting the study and celebration of classical guitar.
 Held in conjunction with the Evening Concerts series, Solstice Symposium now takes place every June at venues throughout Connecticut, and concludes with musical performances at the Captain John Smith Barn at Candlewood Farm.